-Now the dream of many travelers is becoming a digital nomad.
+Now the dream of many travelers is to become a digital nomad.
 On the surface, it has got a lot going for it.
 Potentially it allows you to hole up anywhere and earn money while you sleep.

-Volunteering is a practical way of extending your trip, save money, and meet great people.
+Volunteering is a practical way of extending your trip, saving money, and meeting great people.